Navy10021/KRLawGPT/README.md

 ```

 #### STEP 2.
-Pre-train KRLawGPT on specific text data
+Pre-training KRLawGPT on Specific Text Data

-This step saves the best performance model in validation dataset and creates KRLawGPT.pt and KRLawGPT_state_dict.pt in that 'output' directory.
-Now you can generate legal text with KRLawGPT.
+This step involves training the ***KRLawGPT*** model, saving the best-performing model on the validation dataset, and generating KRLawGPT.pt and KRLawGPT_state_dict.pt in the 'output' directory.
+Users have the option to leverage pre-trained models from Hugging Face by setting specific parameters.
 ```python
 $ python model/train.py
 ```